-Reading negative comments is almost always irritating.
-Because they write them anonymously, students may sometimes be sarcastic or vicious.
+Because students write evaluations anonymously, students may write comments that appear negative or sarcastic.
 Such comments may be motivated by circumstances completely unrelated to your course.
 That said, such comments appear less frequently when students feel they understood an instructor's expectations very well and also believe the instructor understood and respected their reasons for being in the course.
 Grades affect student responses less when grading rubrics have been explicit and grading is perceived as consistent and reasonable.
 Remember, feedback is actually more important than grades to our best students, so giving an A with little or no constructive feedback can generate a negative comment.

 Difficult as it may be, pay close attention to any criticism that appears more than once, even if it is a minority opinion and many other positive comments contradict it.
 There may be a small group of students regularly attracted to your course who could benefit from another approach or a different kind of assessment.